chunren/credit-card-fraud-detection-by-ml-xgboost/README.md

 - Downsampling is performed to create a balanced dataset with a non-fraud to fraud ratio of 10:1.

 ### Model Selection
-We use the `XGBClassifier` model and tune it using cross-validation with the following parameters:
+We use the `XGBoost` model and tune it using cross-validation with the following parameters:
 - **Class Weights:** Tested values range from 2.01 to 2.51 to address class imbalance.
 - **Decision Thresholds:** Custom thresholds ranging from 0.495 to 0.505 are tested to improve fraud classification.